 Amy has completed trainings in Yin, yoga therapy, chair yoga, sequencing, mindfulness and advanced yoga anatomy over the years, each bringing a different dynamic to the practise.
 As a massage therapist she is trained in traditional Swedish, deep tissue, myofascial release and reflexology.
 She also works as an Ayurvedic therapist being able to do various treatments, consultations and has a real passion for yoga’s sister practise.
 After completing her training in trauma sensitive yoga, she began using yoga and bodywork in women’s centres and refuges and now stands as a support worker for the Cornwall charity WRSAC.

 Amy has worked as massage therapist and yoga teacher in some of Cornwall’s finest hotels, hosted retreats in Cornwall and throughout Europe as well assisted in yoga teacher trainings in Costa Rica.
 Each experience has taught her something new and she loves that here is sill so much to come.

 Amy’s style of teaching comes from a place of nurturing.
 She wants you to feel free to explore the capabilities of your own body, respect your boundaries and learn how to heal and protect it.
 By blending strong, grounded hatha practises with the freedom found in Scaravelli and vinyasa she believes that each practise can help create the perfect balance between flexibility and stability in both body and mind.

 When Amy is not her mat or around a massage couch she is at home walking the beautiful coastline of Cornwall with her two dogs, planning her next adventure and pretending she is a great surfer.

-‘Yoga is called a practise for a good reason.
+‘Yoga is called a practice for a good reason.
 No matter how long you have practising there is always something new to learn and discover – every time you come to your mat you will have a different experience.
-That, is the beauty of the practise’
+That, is the beauty of the practice’